Big blue blanket

-The system left the picket ships extremely vulnerable to kamikaze attacks, but it gave more protection to aircraft carriers and troopships.
+The system left the picket ships vulnerable to kamikaze attacks, but it gave more protection to aircraft carriers and troopships.

 The system had an immediate effect.
 During its use in the Liberation of the Philippines, "Despite an unopposed dry landing, 'suicide boats' and two hundred kamikazes made Mindoro's D-plus days as costly as Anzio's.
 Only saturation flights (called the "Big Blue Blanket") over Luzon airfields by Halsey's Task Force Thirty-Eight secured Mindoro."